MOOWUFFI/Monocular-Depth-Estimation-2026/README.md

-# Spectral, Boundary-Aware Monocular Depth Estimation
+# Spectral-Guided Lightweight Depth Estimation

-Monocular Depth Estimation (MDE) struggles with boundary bleeding and geometric inconsistency, because standard architectures rely on raw RGB gradients that conflate physical object boundaries with superficial textures and shadows.
-This project adapts **EAGLE** — a self-guided spectral framework originally proposed for transformer encoders — to convolutional backbones, augmenting the encoder with dilated convolutions (ASPP) to recover the large receptive field on which spectral affinity computation depends.
-Two mechanisms drive the approach: an **Eigen-Guided Decoder** that folds spectrally-derived object boundaries into the upsampling hierarchy to suppress boundary bleeding, and a **Planar Consistency Loss** that penalises intra-cluster depth variance to encourage piecewise-planar geometry.
-A virtual-normal geometric prior further resolves depth ambiguities under sparse LiDAR supervision.
+While foundation models achieve high-fidelity monocular depth estimation, their computational weight precludes deployment on edge devices.
+Conversely, lightweight models often suffer from "depth bleeding" at occlusion boundaries due to their limited receptive fields.
+We propose a compact 1.3M parameter framework that bridges unsupervised spectral object discovery with supervised geometric regression.
+We provide the first adaptation of EAGLE—a spectral framework originally designed for Transformers—to convolutional backbones.
+By augmenting the encoder with Atrous Spatial Pyramid Pooling (ASPP), we recover the expansive receptive fields required for accurate spectral affinity computation within a convolutional regime, and an Eigen-Guided Decoder integrates the resulting object boundaries into the upsampling hierarchy to mitigate boundary artifacts.

 ## Architecture